MRCYODev/All-Image-Extentions/3FR.md

     Conversion and Workflow: If you intend to work with 3FR files but don't have software that directly supports them, you can convert them to more widely supported formats like TIFF or DNG (Digital Negative) using dedicated conversion tools or Hasselblad's proprietary software.
 Once converted, you can use popular image editing software to process the files further.

 It's worth noting that specific features and capabilities of the 3FR format may vary depending on the camera model and firmware version.
-Therefore, consulting the camera's documentation or the manufacturer's website can provide more detailed information regarding the exact specifications and capabilities of the 3FR file format.</p>
+Therefore, consulting the camera's documentation or the manufacturer's website can provide more detailed information regarding the exact specifications and capabilities of the 3FR file format.